gitit012/ecom-graphql/README.md

 # Awesome Project Build with TypeORM

-*Currently testing out some code which is in the branch testing and it may not work* *Below are the steps to run the main branch which works*
+*The branch `testing` is where i uploaded my latest version of the code, but it is unfinished and will not work.
+Below are the steps to run the main branch which works*

 Steps to run this project: